mattfairley/addSomeClass/README.md

 ![alt text](images/murray-classy-point.gif "Bill Murray is classy")

+You don't even need the image folder - the .pngs are 64 bit encoded and the gif hotlinks to giphy.
+But they're there if you want it.

 ##Options

 addSomeClass also has a suite of options you can use to personalize how classy you want your website.
 Just enter them in an object when you call the method.